shirhatti/EntityFramework.Docs/ef/modeling/relationships.md

 By convention, cascade delete will be set to *Cascade* for required relationships and *SetNull* for optional relationships. *Cascade* means dependent entities are also deleted. *SetNull* means that foreign key properties in dependent entities are set to null.

+> [!NOTE]
-Note: This cascading behavior is only applied to entities that are being tracked by the context.
+> This cascading behavior is only applied to entities that are being tracked by the context.
 A corresponding cascade behavior should be setup in the database to ensure data that is not being tracked by the context has the same action applied.
 If you use EF to create the database, this cascade behavior will be setup for you.

 ## Data Annotations